Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Likewise, the long inflorescence bears clusters of white flowers on short spikes.

-Hechtia argentea also produces a wide, symmetrical rosette that spreads out beautifully and makes a tall spike of orange flowers.
+Hechtia argentea also produces a wide, symmetrical rosette that spreads beautifully and makes a tall spike of orange flowers.

 9. Guzmania Bromeliad